I came across an article that captured my attention while browsing the internet. This article was prepared by Artur Zygmont.

 Leonid Hambro and Me

-Recordings by Leonid Hambro are available in various mediums today.
+Recordings by Leonid Hambro are available in various media today.

 Leonid Hambro Recordings on Amazon